genossen/peoples-permacomputer/basiclang/text-editors/edit/README.md

 # What is an editor?

-An editor is a program which permits the addition and deletion of lines and chracters in one file to make another file.
+An editor is a program which permits the addition and deletion of lines and characters in one file to make another file.
 The second file is the new up-to-date file, and the first file is retained as the backup file.
 Some editors permit the creation of new files and/or use multiple input files.
 An editor can be as extensive or as minimal as